Esther Coopersmith: Wife, diplomat, and ambassador

 While in Washington, D.C., Lipsen met real estate developer Jack Coopersmith.
 They married in 1954 and had four children within 8 years.
 In 1964, Jack remained in Washington, while Esther traveled the country for President Lyndon B. Johnson's family, hosting barbecues for his two daughters.
 She also served as one of Johnson's White House staff.

-Coopersmith’s home was a renowned gathering place for the Democratic Party powerful.
-She hosted—and had signed photographs from—every US president from Harry Truman to Joe Biden (excepting Donald Trump).
+Coopersmith’s home became a well known gathering place for the elite of the Democratic Party.
+At her home she hosted every US president from Harry Truman to Joe Biden (excepting Donald Trump).

 In 1972, she supported Joe Biden when he ran in the United States Senate election.
 She even hosted a fundraiser for him at her home in 2023.
 During the 1978 Camp David Accords with President Jimmy Carter, Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, Coopersmith hosted a party for the news media.
 One year later, Carter appointed her as a representative of the U.S. for the United Nations (UN), her first paying job since the 1950s.
 In 1984, the UN awarded her its Peace Medal, making her only the second woman at the time to receive the honor.
 In 1991, she accompanied then-governor Bill Clinton to Moscow to improve his knowledge of foreign policy for his plans to run for the U.S. presidency.

 In 2009, UNESCO named Coopersmith a Goodwill Ambassador "in light of her outstanding contribution to strengthening mutual understanding between peoples and her unfailing commitment to fostering intercultural dialogue."